 The Mercy website, www.mercy.vic.edu.au, SIMON and Parent Access Module (PAM) are all valuable sources of information for parents and students.
 Each student will be issued with a Mercy diary.
 The front pages are filled with information that is relevant for both students and parents.
 The College newsletter is published fortnightly and is available via email or accessible on the College website.
-'The Week Ahead at O'Keeffe' is a weekly email sent to all families outlining important information and activities which are coming up.
+'The Week Ahead at O'Keeffe' is a memo outlining important information and activities which are coming up.
+It is uploaded to PAM every Friday evening.